-Tacoma and Lakewood established a committee to provide public oversight, to comment on the planning process and to make funding recommendations.
+Tacoma and Lakewood established a committee to provide public oversight, comment in the planning process and make funding recommendations.
 Opportunities for public participation in and needs in the community and strategies to address those needs were also identified.
-They analyzed population demographics, the needs of low-income persons, including those who are homeless or face other barriers to finding housing, and a housing market analysis.
-They determined through an analysis of impediments to fair housing as well as non-housing community development needs including infrastructure, public facilities and public service and human service needs.
-Agreed-upon goals were reached.
+They analyzed population demographics, the needs of low income persons, including those who are homeless or face other barriers to finding housing, and a housing market analysis.
+They determined through analysis impediments to fair housing as well as non-housing community development needs including infrastructure, public facilities and public service and human service needs.
+Agreed upon goals were reached.

-Tacoma conducted focus groups within neighborhoods and met with key stakeholders to seek information on needs, priorities and strategies for the Con Plan.
+Tacoma conducted focus groups with neighborhood groups and key stakeholders to seek information on needs, priorities and strategies for the Con Plan.
 Comments helped direct the focus of research and were included directly in the body of the Plan.

-Those consulted from the Tacoma/Pierce County Human Services Coalition included representatives of key agencies in Pierce County providing services to:
+The Tacoma/Pierce County Human Services Coalition included representatives of key agencies in Pierce County providing services to youth, victims of domestic violence, low income individuals and families, elderly persons, military families, displaced homemakers, ethnic minorities, homeless and hungry persons, and persons leaving incarceration and the families of persons incarcerated.
+Schools and school-based programs for low income youth and families, the Tacoma/Pierce County Health Department, and other governmental agencies providing health and human services were also included.

-Youth

-Victims of domestic violence

-Low-income individuals and families

-Elderly persons

-Military families

-Displaced homemakers

-Ethnic minorities

-Homeless and hungry persons

-Persons leaving incarceration and the families of persons incarcerated

-Schools and school-based programs for low-income youth and families

-Tacoma/Pierce County Health Department and other governmental agencies providing health and human services

-A focus group of housing providers was convened by the Tacoma-Pierce County Affordable Housing Consortium and was attended by 19 providers and developers of low-income housing, special needs housing, and military housing in Pierce County.
+A focus group of housing providers was convened by the Tacoma-Pierce County Affordable Housing Consortium and was attended by 19 providers and developers of low income housing, special needs housing, and military housing in Pierce County.
 In addition to providers, representatives of lending institutions and redevelopment agencies were able to contribute information on current needs and barriers.

 Neighborhood Councils were consulted during the planning process.
-During regularly-scheduled meetings, the Neighborhood Councils were asked to comment on needs pertinent to the Con Plan both generally in Tacoma and in the neighborhood.
-Focus groups were conducted with the Eastside, South End, South Tacoma, Central, West End, and Northeast Neighborhood Councils.
+During regularly scheduled meetings, the Neighborhood Councils were asked to comment on needs pertinent to the Consolidated Plan both generally in Tacoma and in the neighborhood.
+Focus groups were conducted with the Eastside, South End, South Tacoma, Central, West End, and North East Neighborhood Councils.
 These included communities with a high level of lower income households - those typically eligible for use of CDBG and HOME funds.

 Phone interviews were conducted with stakeholders able to provide critical input on the needs of homeless and lower income residents of the City.
 Members included Tacoma City Council, the Tacoma City Manager, the Mayor, City of Tacoma staff, the Tacoma Housing Authority, Greater Lakes Mental Health, and other providers who could speak to the needs of Tacoma and Pierce County residents.